MercanteLabs/schematica-manifesto/Providers.md

-  Opportunities can present themselves in various forms, and so architectures that place an emphasis on openness and interoperability (this includes integrations with third-party solutions as well as between internal systems) will not only provide a competitive edge from earlier incorporation of such innovations, but are also more resilient and better equipped to respond to both expected and unexpected change.
+  Opportunities can present themselves in various forms, and so architectures that place an emphasis on openness and interoperability (this includes integrations with third-party solutions as well as between internal systems) are not only quicker to leverage such innovations, but are also more resilient and better equipped to respond to both expected and unexpected change.

 - _Building a sustainable workforce._